Chapter 2 The Data We Use

 title('Pedons with the word "typic" at subgroup-level of Soil Taxonomy', line=-2)

-Quick check: Compare or run these commands with some code, and review the documentation, to answer the questions.
+Quick check: Review the chapter content, or run the commands, and review the documentation, to answer the questions.

 grepl()